RoshniRanaDS27/Data_Engineering_Cleaning_Normalization_With_ERD/README.md

 This phase unveils insights and prepares the data for meaningful visualizations.
 # Continent Level Analysis
 ![image](https://github.com/RoshniRanaDS/Data_Engineering_Cleaning_Normalization_With_ERD/assets/161755928/1398d8df-dcfe-44fb-9950-079e9e789aea)
+#
+Here, We we can see, Analysis on continents level for the percentage of Married or in-union  women who can access and use modern
+family planning methods to control if and when they can have children.
+Also, we had included a geo heat map in our project as well with HTML File, screen shot of map that is on the screen.
+modern family planning methods varies significantly across regions and socioeconomic groups globally.
+In the Americas and Southeast Asia,
+access rates are notably higher, around 72% and 71% respectively.
+This high rate can be depends, due to better healthcare infrastructure, services, education, awareness and availability of Tech fields within that regions.
+On the other hand, the Eastern Mediterranean has the lowest percentage at 50.3%. lower rate can be often due to cultural barriers, lack of this facilities.
+These disparities show the varying levels of support and challenges different regions face in providing family planning services.
+#
 # Country Level Analysis
 ![image](https://github.com/RoshniRanaDS/Data_Engineering_Cleaning_Normalization_With_ERD/assets/161755928/208bac75-c4a6-4e41-945c-628a02c19141)
+#
+here are the highlights for the top three countries within each continent.
+In Africa, Zimbabwe leads with 84.8% of women
+having their needs met.
+Egypt leads in the Eastern Mediterranean with 80%.
+Europe sees France at the forefront with 95.5%.
+The Democratic People's Republic of Korea leads South-East Asia at 89.6%, and in the Western Pacific, China stands out with an impressive 96.6%.
+#
 # Top Three Countries within each Continent - Family Planning Data set
 ![image](https://github.com/RoshniRanaDS/Data_Engineering_Cleaning_Normalization_With_ERD/assets/161755928/716a11c2-c1dc-4978-87c5-ab9d9ab3a2f9)